lorist/flask_external_policy/README.md

-# Pexip External Policy Server with Web UI
+# Pexip Policy Server with Web UI (Rule Builder & Exporter)

 This project is a powerful, web-based external policy server for Pexip Infinity, built with Flask.
 It allows administrators to create and manage dynamic, rule-based policies for call control through an intuitive dashboard interface, removing the need to write custom code for each policy change.

+A key feature is its ability to **export** the rules created in the UI into the native **Pexip Local Policy** format, which can be directly copied into your Pexip Infinity deployment.

 ![Screenshot of Policy UI](./external_participant_policy.png)

 ## Features

 * **Web Dashboard:** A clean, modern dashboard to create, view, edit, and delete policy rules.
+* **Native Policy Exporter:** Automatically generate a Pexip-compliant Local Participant Policy.
+The exporter correctly uses `pex_regex_search` and `{% set %}` variables for optimal performance.
 * **Dual Policy Support:** Handles both **Service Configuration** and **Participant Properties** policy requests.
 * **Dynamic Rule Engine:**
     * Create rules with multiple conditions.
-    * Use a variety of operators, including `equals`, `contains`, `does not contain`, and custom `regex`.
+    * Use a variety of operators, including `equals`, `contains`, `does not contain`, and `regex_match`.
-    * Set rule **priority** to control the evaluation order.
+    * **Drag-and-Drop Prioritization** to control the evaluation order.
 * **Rule Management:**
     * **Enable/Disable** rules with a simple toggle switch without deleting them.
     * Grouped view to easily distinguish between service and participant rules.
-* **Dynamic Overrides:** For `continue` actions, you can dynamically override Pexip's default settings on a per-call basis for both service and participant properties.
+* **Dynamic Overrides:** For `continue` actions, dynamically override Pexip's default settings on a per-call basis for both service and participant properties.
 * **In-App Policy Tester:** A UI panel to simulate participant policy requests and preview the server's JSON response without making a live call.
 * **Live Log Viewer:** A real-time log stream, accessible from the dashboard, for advanced troubleshooting and monitoring of policy requests and responses.
 * **Database Migrations:** Uses Flask-Migrate (Alembic) to safely manage database schema changes without losing data.